Skip to content

 Imagine you are preparing for a long hike.
 You pack the backpack you will carry yourself.
 Of course, with every piece you ask yourself whether you really need it.
 You want to pack only high-quality things.
 Do you already know?
 A loaded backpack should not weigh more than about 10-20 percent of your body weight.
 So you don’t pack unnecessary ballast or things others want you to carry.

 Let us also reflect on the other areas of our lives.
 What vibes are surrounding us and what do we consume?
-If we pay attention to what we feel, think, eat, watch and ask ourselves if this is what we really want and if it will make our life better in the long run we already live a more conscious life.
+If we pay attention to what we feel, think, eat, watch and ask ourselves if this is what we really want and if it will make our life better in the long run we already live a conscious life.

 • Our Recommendation: Be picky: Make as many consumption decisions as possible with full awareness.